nghilevi/movies-search/README.md

 - This project was generated with Angular CLI version 16.
 - Tested on: Chrome 112.0.5615.49, Firefox 117.0.1
 - Please see usage notes [here](#notes)
+- **TODO**:
-- **TODO**: For simplicity, currently only 1 observable (getMovies$) and 1 local variable for page (currentPage) are used for both searched and popular movies.
+    * For simplicity, currently only 1 observable (getMovies$) and 1 local variable for page (currentPage) are used for both searched and popular movies.
 It is better to have 2 separate observables for each category e.g searchedMovies$ and popularMovies$ to be able to cache their data (emitted values, current page) respectively which will optimize/enhance the app performance and UX further.
+    * There is a PR, which is WIP, available here: [https://github.com/nghilevi/movies-search/pull/1]https://github.com/nghilevi/movies-search/pull/1

 ### 1/ Search page
 <img src="screenshots/1-search.png" />